antonizick/NX3D/SECURITY.md

 ## Acknowledgment

-We appreciate your help in keeping CustomWolf secure.
+I appreciate your help in keeping Nx3D secure.
 Upon responsible disclosure and remediation, we will acknowledge your contribution in our release notes (with your permission).

 ## Questions?